none of the pages home, personal injury, about us, or contact us is in view

 Hundreds of new spinal cord injuries (SCIs) impact the lives of Texans in Dallas every year.
 Sadly, most SCIs are caused by preventable accidents.

 At Crain Brogdon, LLP, our Dallas spinal cord injury attorney will use the firm’s resources, creative minds, and legal skills to pursue your claim and maximize the compensation you receive.

 Get help today from our experienced spinal cord injury attorney.
 Call us at 214-522-9404.

 In any personal injury or wrongful death claim, you have the right to seek economic and non-economic damages.
-In rare cases, you may be able to seek punitive damages, but, pursuant to Tex.
-C.P.R. § 41.008, punitive damages are limited.
-Keep in mind, too, that regardless of what you seek in terms of compensation and/or punitive damages, the insurance company or any other defendant will do what they can to reduce or avoid a payout.
+In rare cases, you may also be entitled to punitive damages, but, pursuant to Tex.
+C.P.R. § 41.008, this is only possible in a limited set of circumstances.
+It’s important to bear in mind that, regardless of what you seek in terms of compensation or punitive damages, the defendant (which will usually be an insurance company in these types of cases) will do whatever they can to reduce or avoid a payout.

 Economic damages are compensatory damages for actual costs.
 (Tex.
-C.P.R. § 41.001).
-Actual costs include but are not limited to:
+C.P.R. § 41.001), including:

-They also try to find procedural mistakes, like the expiration of statute of limitations, jurisdiction or venue issues, or insufficient pleadings.
+They also try to find procedural mistakes, like the expiration of the statute of limitations, jurisdiction or venue issues, or insufficient pleadings.
 If any of the latter three issues exist, a court can dismiss your claim.

 Almost any kind of serious accident can cause severe spinal damage, some with more frequency than others.
 Some of the most common accidents that result in spine injuries include: